abhi1238/bioc/ctd_service/readme.md

 ## Step 2: Access the Service

-Once the container is running, the TTD API will be available at:
+Once the container is running, the CTD API will be available at:

 ```bash
 http://localhost:8013